-The Digital Office (Digitales Amt) project was launched with a decision of the Austrian Council of Ministers of 15 January 2019 as a further important step to ensure that citizens' administrative procedures, as well as their contact with public authorities, can take place fully electronically.
-The federal government focuses on creating a modern legal framework for the development, testing and implementation of new/selected inter-ministerial electronic administrative processes and services (with broad stakeholder involvement).
+The Digital Office (Digitales Amt) project was launched with a decision of the Austrian Council of Ministers of 15 January 2019 as a further important step to ensure that citizens' administrative procedures, as well as their contacts with public authorities, can take place fully electronically.
+In this context, the federal government focuses on creating a modern legal framework for the development, testing and implementation of new/selected inter-ministerial electronic administrative processes and services (with broad stakeholder involvement).